trikit/trikit/README.md

 If `sel` is a Series or numpy ndarray, a check will first be made to ensure the LDFs have the requiste number of elements.
 The provided LDFs should not include a tail factor.
-If a tail factor is included with the loss development factor array, it will be ignored.
-The value associated with the `tail` parameter will be appended to the provided LDF array.

-Next, reserves are estimated with the chain ladder along with an external set of LDFs using the same loss reserve database subset (`grcode=1767` and `lob="commauto"`):
+Next, reserves are estimated with the chain ladder method along with an external set of LDFs using the same loss reserve database subset (`grcode=1767` and `lob="commauto"`):